 Don’t forget the original Fitzbillies on Trumpington Street for that legendary sticky Chelsea Bun.
 Continue walking along Trumpington Street and you will find seafood restaurant Loch Fyne and Browns bar and brasserie along with the bistro at Hotel Du Vin.

 Over near The Grafton there are a number of Independent restaurants and cafes situated along Burleigh Street including Arena Café serving great European and British food.
-Young’s offer you fish and chips at their best and you will also find sushi and Chinese restaurants.
+Charlie’s Coffee Company offers delicious pizzas and gelato.
+The Catch offers you fish and chips at their best and you will also find sushi and Chinese restaurants.
 Signorelli’s Deli is a recent addition along Burleigh Street offering pizzas and delicious cakes and treats.
 If you are after a takeaway then the Burleigh Bake Shop or Subway, are perfect options.
 Just a little further down on Norfolk Street is CB2 café which not only provides you food and drink, they offer a great schedule of evening entertainment including music and regular comedy slots.

 One of the largest concentration of restaurants in Cambridge can be found along St Andrew’s and Regent Street.
 St Andrew’s Street is home to the Picturehouse Cinema which has its own bar offering lovely pre-movie treats.
 National chains Wagamamas, All Bar One, JD Weatherspoons and Nandos can also be found here.
 Further up on Regent Street you will find a huge choice from independent restaurants like The Olive Grove, De Lucas, The Oak Bistro, Nanna Mexico and Charlie Chan.
 You will also find family favourites Pizza Hut, Pizza Express, Zizzi and Gourmet Burger Kitchen.
 With bubble tea cafes Ooshi and Chatime along Regent Street too, you really will find it home to a very diverse offer providing something for everyone.